Time-Dependent Dephasing and Quantum Transport: Example: Controlled Quantum System

-The effect of increasing the positive contribution $\gamma$ is shown in Fig. \ref{asymetric2} for fixed $J$ and $\theta$ ($J=1$ and $\theta = 0.52$, for which $\gamma(t)$ is plotted in Fig. \ref{Gammas}), where the solid green line is the plot of the current as a function $\gamma$ in the non-symmetric configuration.
-The system is initially non-Markovian and becomes Markovian for the value of $\gamma \approx 1.17$ correspondent to the dotted red line.
-For $\gamma \gtrsim 1.17$, the system is Markovian.
+The effect of increasing the positive contribution $\gamma$ is shown in Figure~\ref{asymetric2} for fixed $J$ and $\theta$ ($J=1$ and $\theta = 0.52$, for~which $\gamma(t)$ is plotted in Figure~\ref{Gammas}), where the solid green line is the plot of the current as a function $\gamma$ in the non-symmetric configuration.
+The non-Markovian dynamics becomes Markovian for the value of $\gamma \approx 1.17$ correspondent to the dotted red line.
+For $\gamma \gtrsim 1.17$, the~system is Markovian.
 We see that the increase in the Markovian contribution, $\gamma$, cannot lead to an increase in the current, $\tilde{J}_{\hat{N}}$.
 We note that the same effect -- the decrease of $\tilde{J}_{\hat{N}}$ as $\gamma$ increases -- is observed for other values of $J$ and $\theta$.
-Therefore, the decrease in the non-Markovianity of the system by increasing $\gamma$ jeopardizes transport efficiency.
+Therefore, the~decrease in the non-Markovianity of the system by increasing $\gamma$ jeopardizes the transport~efficiency.

-\subsection{Symmetric configuration}
+\subsection{Symmetric~Configuration}

-We consider the case $\gamma = 0$ in Eq.\eqref{gammat} in the symmetric configuration.
-In Fig. \ref{DAT}, we have the current $\tilde{J}_{\hat{N}}$ plotted as a function of $\theta$, see the dashed coral line.
-We see that non-Markovian dephasing assisted transport does not happen, as we have a monotonic behavior of the current with $\theta$.
-This behavior is similar to the cases discussed before for Fig. \ref{SIMSUM}, where we also have a monotonic behavior for the current in all the cases.
+We consider the case $\gamma = 0$ in Equation \eqref{gammat} in the symmetric configuration.
+In \mbox{Figure~\ref{DAT}}, we have the current $\tilde{J}_{\hat{N}}$ plotted as a function of $\theta$, see the dashed coral line.
+We see that non-Markovian dephasing-assisted transport does not happen, as~ we have a monotonic behavior of the current with $\theta$.
+This behavior is similar to the cases discussed before for Figure~\ref{SIMSUM}, where we also have a monotonic behavior for the current in all the~cases.

-Next, we study what happens when the positive contribution $\gamma$ is increased, by taking $J=1$ and $\theta = 0.52$ once again, but now in the symmetric configuration.
-In Fig. \ref{asymetric2}, the dashed coral line shows the current as function of $\gamma$.
+Next, we study what happens when the positive contribution $\gamma$ is increased, by~taking $J=1$ and $\theta = 0.52$ once again, but~now in the symmetric configuration.
+In Figure~\ref{asymetric2}, the~dashed coral line shows the current as function of $\gamma$.
 As in the non-symmetric case, we see a monotonic decreasing behavior of the current $\tilde{J}_{\hat{N}}$ as $\gamma$ decreases.
-As before, the non-Markovian system becomes Markovian for $\gamma \approx 1.17$, indicated by the dotted red line in Fig. \ref{asymetric2}.
-As in the non-symmetric case, therefore, non-Markovian scenarios are shown to be associated with a greater transport efficiency.
+Once again, the~non-Markovian dynamics becomes Markovian for $\gamma \approx 1.17$, indicated by the dotted red line in Figure~\ref{asymetric2}.
+As in the non-symmetric case, therefore, non-Markovian scenarios are shown to be associated with a greater transport~efficiency.